Nazlı Savranbaşı: Senior

 Savranbaşı won the bronze medal in the all-around at her first senior Turkish Championships.
 She then competed at the 2019 Baku World Cup where she finished ninth in the floor exercise final.
 She competed at the 2019 European Championships but did not qualify for any finals.
 She began competing in the German Bundesliga for the Berkheim club.
 Berkheim finished second in League 2 at the 2nd Bundesliga event, and Savranbaşı won the all-around.
 She then competed at the Koper World Challenge Cup and finished seventh on the uneven bars.
-She was selected to represent Turkey at the 2019 European Games where she finished twenty-sixth in the all-around during the qualification round.
+She was selected to represent Turkey at the 2019 European Games where she finished 26th in the all-around during the qualification round.
 She won the gold medal on the uneven bars at the Mersin World Challenge Cup.
-At the 2019 World Championships, she finished sixty-first in the all-around and qualified a spot for the 2020 Olympic Games.
+At the 2019 World Championships, she finished 61st in the all-around and qualified a spot for the 2020 Olympic Games.
 After the World Championships, she competed at the 3rd Bundesliga where Berkheim finished eighth, and Savranbaşı finished third in the all-around.

 Savranbaşı won the gold medal in the all-around at the 2020 Turkish Championships.
 At the 2021 Turkish Championships, she only competed on the uneven bars where she won the bronze medal.
 She then competed at the 2021 European Championships but did not advance to any finals.
 She finished sixth on the uneven bars at the 2021 Osijek World Challenge Cup.
 She then competed at the postponed-2020 Summer Olympics, but she did not advance past the qualifying round.

 Savranbaşı represented Turkey at the 2022 Mediterranean Games where the Turkish team finished fourth in the team final.
-She qualfied for the uneven bars final where she finished eighth.
-She then competed at the 2022 European Championships where the Turkish team finished twentieth.
+She qualified for the uneven bars final where she finished eighth.
+She then competed at the 2022 European Championships where the Turkish team finished 20th.